cfragoas/SatLink/README.md

 ### Future Developments

-Some updates are planned for the future of the CalcSat
+Some updates are planned for the future of the SatLink

 * Single and multi-point antenna size calcullation for a given desired availability
 * Worst month availabilty calcullation